Best West Coast Colleges

 Salary After Attending: $73,949

-Founded more than 40 years ago, Clover Park Technical College is an accredited two-year community college dedicated to meeting the needs of its students.
+Clover Park Technical College, an accredited community college with a history spanning over four decades, is committed to addressing the educational requirements of its students.
 Clover Park Technical College offers online and on-campus courses for students looking for their first career, a new professional direction, or career advancement.
 Clover Park Technical College offers a wide variety of programs that can cover a range of fields.
-If you’re interested, the school has programs in aerospace, engineering, health sciences, hospitality, and more.
 CPTC offers associate degree programs, two-year technical diplomas, and one-year certificate programs to meet the needs of its diverse student population.
 Clover Park Technical College is one of the top community colleges that excel in the hands-on training of high-demand fields.
-Their hands-on approach to teaching students creates the perfect environment for them to grow.
+Their practical teaching methodology fosters an ideal environment for student development and growth.
 These students are then more equipped & confident when they enter the workforce.

 2. Pierce College Fort Steilacoom